-How Are Frequent Flyer Miles, Credit Card Rewards and Other Free Travel Awards Covered?
+How Are Frequent Flyer Miles, Credit Card Rewards and Other Travel Awards Covered?

 No. Count frequent flyer tickets, award travel, vouchers, reward points, credit card points & credit card miles as a $0 trip cost.
 The value you insure is not the retail cost, but it’s what you paid out of pocket for the ticket, which is free and therefore has no insurable cost.